schellenberg/computerscience20/_sources/About/ForTeachers.rst

 - each page roughly maps to one day's worth of instruction (with the notable exception of the Reeborg unit, which is intended to be approximately a two week unit, during which the students work through the content at their own pace)
 - the Python editor I've chosen to use throughout the book is called `Thonny <http://thonny.org/>`_, which you can download for free.
 Thonny provides the same experience for the student whether they are on a Mac, PC, or Linux machine, which is a huge advantage when a student uses a different operating system at home and at school.
 No administrator rights are required to install Thonny, so I simply have the students download and install Thonny on our first day of Python (takes about 5 minutes).
 Thonny also makes installing Python packages/modules incredibly easy, which is why I have included a few within the text.
 If you want to extend your Python teaching, or provide an additional challenge for some of your students, you can search on the `Python Package Index <https://pypi.python.org/pypi>`_ for a package that does what you want, and install it easily with Thonny (Tools -> Manage Packages...).
 - I have incorporated `Micro:bit <http://microbit.org/>`_ hardware into some of the Python lessons (primarily in the Python - Micro:bit and More Functions section).
 Students have been very engaged with the Micro:bit, and although I am teaching them the same concepts as I would be without using an additional piece of hardware, they are much more excited about the process.
+If you do not have access to Micro:bits, you can still accomplish the same objectives by exploring functions in more detail, perhaps making use of a module like pygame.
 - if you would like to access the Teachers Only repository of code/quizzes/etc, please send me an email from your school division email address (so that I know it is from a teacher), and I'll give you access to it.
 My email is schellenberg@gmail.com.
 - if you find errors in the textbook, `please let me know! <https://github.com/sk-opentexts/computerscience20/#contributing-to-the-book>`_
 - if you want to create your own version of this book, you are free to do so.
 The general process of remixing the book is `documented on the GitHub page that holds the source code of the book <https://github.com/sk-opentexts/computerscience20/#building-the-book-yourself>`_.